bytesbite/recipes/README.md

 # application components

-- models : the models directory provides a Ingrident model and Recipe model
+- models : the models directory provides a Ingredient model and Recipe model
 - controllers : this provides Ingirdents, Recipe and Suggestion controller
 - Goodby CSV parser is used to parse the ingridents CSV